AnuragG-007/AnuragG-007/README.md

 *   **Sequence Models:** Building RNNs and LSTMs for time-series and text data.
 *   **NLP:** Fine-tuning Large Language Models for summarization and QA.

-My goal is to bridge the gap between research and production by deploying these models as robust, scalable **Backend Services** using **FastAPI, PostgreSQL, and Docker**.
+My goal is to bridge the gap between models and production by deploying robust, scalable **Backend Services** using **FastAPI, PostgreSQL, and Docker**.

 *   🔭 **Current Focus:** Advanced LLM Fine-Tuning & Multi-Modal Systems.
 *   🤝 **Collaboration:** I enjoy contributing to open-source and working in agile teams.